MerosCrypto/Meros/docs/Protocol/Merit.md

 - Header version of 0,
 - Header last of “MEROS_MAINNET” left padded with 0 bytes until it has a length of 48 bytes.
 - Zeroed out contents in the header.
+- significant of 0.
+- Zeroed sketchSalt in the header.
 - Zeroed out miner key in the header.
 - Header time of 0.
 - Header proof of 0.
 - Zeroed out signature in the header.
-- significant of 0.
-- sketchSalt of 0.
 - Empty packets.
 - Empty elements.
 - aggregate is zeroed out.